CalebBurton/go-cats-vscode-theme/README.md

 # Installation

 1. Open the extensions sidebar on Visual Studio Code
-2. Search for **Level Up Theme Official**
+2. Search for **Go Cats**
 3. Click **Install** to install it.
 4. Click **Reload** to reload the your editor
-5. File > Preferences > Color Theme > **Level Up**
+5. File > Preferences > Color Theme > **Go Cats**

 ### Otherwise

 1. Launch Quick Open using `Ctrl+P` or `Cmd+P`
-2. Paste the command `ext install theme-level-up`
+2. Paste the command `ext install theme-go-cats`
 3. Follow the installation steps as above.

 ## Thanks

-Thanks to Wes Bos for creating Cobalt2, which I forked as a jumping off point.
+Thanks to Scott Tolinski for creating the Level Up theme, which I forked to give me a starting point.
+Thanks also to Wes Bos for creating the Cobalt2 theme, which Scott forked to create Level Up.